 - Handling your case at a reasonable rate that ultimately saves you money and headaches in the long run

 - Speeding Ticket– Under New Jersey law, you are prohibited from driving at any speed that could be considered unsafe under the circumstances, regardless of whether you exceed posted speed limits.
-You can also receive speeding traffic tickets for exceeding a prima facie or presumed speed limit.
+You can also receive speeding tickets for exceeding a prima facie or presumed speed limit.
 Prima facie speed limits include a 25 mph limit in school zones, residential areas, and business districts; a 35 mph limit in suburban business and residential districts; and a 55 mph limit in all other areas that do not have designated 65 mph speed limits.

 - Reckless driving – Under § 39:4-96 of the New Jersey code, a reckless driving offense involves driving “heedlessly” or in a “willful or wanton” manner that has the potential to endanger other people or their property.

-- Careless driving – A careless driving offense is similar to but significantly less serious than a reckless driving offense.
+- Careless driving – A careless driving traffic violation is similar to but significantly less serious than a reckless driving offense.
 Under § 39:4-97 of the New Jersey code, careless driving is defined as driving “without due caution and circumspection” or in a manner that has the potential to endanger other people or their property.

 - Failure to observe a traffic signal – A driver or pedestrian who fails to obey instructions from any “official traffic control device” has committed a failure to observe a traffic signal offense.
 Under § 39:4-81 of state law, you are expected to treat intersections with missing or defective street signs as though four-way stop signs were present, and you can be ticketed for failure to comply with this expectation.